 1. The Thermostat

-The first crucial step of how does HVAC work starts at the electrical element.
-It’s what we know more as the thermostat.
+The first crucial step of how does HVAC works starts at the electrical element.
+It’s what we know more about the thermostat.
 This is the part of the system that you will interact with the most, letting you change the temperature as you desire.

 These are present on walls and have some programmable or manual settings.
 Ambient temperature changes trigger the thermostat to begin air circulation as needed.